JFrogChina/JFrog-Platform-k3s-installation/README.md

 <img src="./guide/1.png" style="width: 800px;" >

-2. Air-gapped installation

-        Copy the single package to the airgap environment, unpack it, and execute the scripts in sequence again to install it.
+- Copy the single package to the airgap environment, unpack it, and execute the scripts in sequence again to install it.

         ./1-download.sh